 Chapter 12.
 Signs of Quality and Food Protected Designation of Origin, Lucia Di Costanzo

 Salvatore Mancuso was born in Palermo (Italy) on 26 October 1963.
 He got his Bachelor of Law at the University of Palermo (Italy) and has obtained its Ph.D. in Comparative Law at the University of Trieste (Italy) with specialization on African law.
-He is a Professor of Comparative Law and Legal Anthropology at the University of Palermo (Italy), and Honorary Professor of African Law at the Centre for African Laws and Society of Xiangtan University (P.R. of China).
-He is also an Adjunct Professor at the Loyola University Chicago – John Felice Rome Center, Italy, and a Visitng Professor at the Somali National University, Mogadishu, Somalia.
+He is a Professor of Comparative Law and Legal Anthropology at the University of Palermo, Italy, and Honorary Professor of African Law at the Centre for African Laws and Society of Xiangtan University, China.
+He is also an Adjunct Professor at Loyola University Chicago, John Felice Rome Center, Italy, and a Visitng Professor at the Somali National University, Mogadishu, Somalia.